Changing to F-1/J-1 Status

 Applications to change to F-1 or J-1status may be filed by matriculating international students who are residing in the U.S. in a qualifying nonimmigrant status.
 All other students must apply for a visa stamp abroad.

 Applicants for change of status should not travel abroad after their application is filed without first consulting the ISO.
+Travel while any change of status is pending is considered an abandonment of the application, and may lead to termination of status gained through travel.

 Matriculating students in F-2 or B status may not begin studies at the University of Virginia until their application to change status is approved.
 The ISO recommends that students attempt to change from B to F-1 status only as a last resort.
-Students visiting the U.S. as Canadian visitors or on the visa waiver program are not eligible to change status in the U.S. Students in other nonimmigrant classifications who plan to change to F-1 status to attend UVA must apply to do so before beginning their studies.
+Students visiting the U.S. as Canadian visitors or on the visa waiver program are not eligible to change status in the U.S. Students in other nonimmigrant classifications who plan to change to F-1 status to attend UVA should apply to do so before beginning their studies.
 Students for whom the change of status has not nor will not be approved prior to the commencement of studies should consult the ISO about changing status through travel.
 This should be considered as a "back-up" plan well in advance of studies, or as the primary method to effect the status change.
-Be aware that a change of status application in the U.S. can take as long as 6 months in some cases.
+Be aware that a change of status application in the U.S. can take as long as 6 months or more in some cases.

 Applications to change to F-1/J-1 status may be submitted to the USCIS up to six months in advance of the start date on Form I-20/DS-2019, but may not be approved by the USCIS until 120 days or less before the start date.
 Any dependent family members who wish to remain in the U.S. in a dependent status must submit applications to change to F-2 status or J-2 Status .